zhangyihome/code-push-cli/README.md

 This specifies the relative path to where the generated JS bundle's sourcemap file should be written.
 If left unspecified, sourcemaps will not be generated.

 *NOTE: This parameter can be set using either --sourcemapOutput or -s*

+#### Sourcemap output dir parameter

+Specify the folder path where the sourcemap of the generated JS bundle is written.
+If `--sourcemapOutput` is specified, the `sourcemap-output-dir` parameter will be ignored.

+*NOTE: This parameter can be set using either --sourcemapOutputDir

 #### Output directory parameter